 Pesticides and Poisons

 In some cases, the Field Guard may provide a barrier to dogs trying to ingest something - like meat coated with a liquid or granular formulation pesticide or treated pellets (e.g. rodenticides) in a bait station.
-But, although your dog may not ingest the physical carrier of the poison, some poison may be ingested through the mesh material of our product.
+But, although your dog may not ingest the physical carrier of the poison, some poison may be ingested or inhaled through the mesh material of our product.

 These warnings are being issued with your dog’s safety very much in mind, and because we know just how devastating it can be for people when any sort of harm befalls their dog.
 We wish to be really clear that pesticide exposure prevention is NOT: